marklogic/marklogic-python-client/docs/managing-documents/writing.md

 ## Additional control over writing a document

 The "Usage Notes" section in the [POST /v1/documents documentation](https://docs.marklogic.com/REST/POST/v1/documents) describes how several parameters can be used to control how each document is written.
-Those inputs are:
+Those parameters are:

 1. `extension` = a URI suffix for use when [MarkLogic generates the URI](https://docs.marklogic.com/guide/rest-dev/bulk#id_86768).
 2. `directory` = a URI prefix for use when MarkLogic generates the URI.